klyw1998/LiangyaweiKuang/index.md

 Introduction to Programming (in Python),
 C Programming Language,
 Introduction to Machine Vision,
+Data Structures (SS),
+Design and Analysis of Algorithms,
+Theory Of Computation and Automata (SS)，
 Organization of Digital Computers,
 Introduction to Data Management,
 Fundamentals of Parallel Computing,